Rome80/Powershell/UnderTheWire/century.md

 ### Resolution

-To check the powershell version we can use the command $PSVersionTable, which is a read-only hash table that returns information about the Powershell version. <br>
+To check the powershell version we can use the command **$PSVersionTable**, which is a read-only hash table that returns information about the Powershell version. <br>

 ![image](https://user-images.githubusercontent.com/25660910/118482263-64966300-b70c-11eb-91d0-9229af05883e.png)